-Why is skiplagging cheaper?, What is skip lagging?
+Why is skipplag cheaper?, What is skip lagging?
 Here, we will discuss the benefits of hidden city air tickets and why it makes the airlines so angry.
 A simple trick to get cheaper flights by playing the airlines for fools.
 We will also discuss whether this operation of "skip lagg" is legal with websites such as skiplaged.
+Skipplag the art of paying low fares for direct flights using the skiplag hack.

 It's a cunning approach, exploiting the often curious inconsistencies in really cool airline pricing.
 But one must not be fooled into thinking the airlines are oblivious to this strategy.
 They are very much aware—and, let's say, less than pleased.